 In addition to living her dream as a helicopter pilot, Minakata was also very involved in volunteer efforts to encourage women to pursue aviation as a career.
 As a Whirly-Girl she regularly met with ladies interested in learning to fly helicopters and also volunteered her time annually at the American Heroes Air Show, a helicopter-only event held at the Museum of Flight.

 Minakata was the 2007 International Whirly-Girls Scholarship winner.
 She intended to use to gain factory training on the Eurocopter AS350 helicopter to further her experience, skill and safety consciousness.
 Sadly, she did not have the opportunity to use it.
-The Whirly-Girls are researching a way to make the scholarship available to another member in honor of Minakata.
+The Advanced Mountain Flight Training Scholarship was established in honor of Minakata.

 Many Whirly-Girls know both WG #459 Bev and husband Bob Vetter.
 Bev has served on the Board of Directors first as Secretary, then as a Scholarship Director and is now on the ballot to serve her second term as a Scholarship Director.
 We are very sad to announce that Bev’s husband, friend, and companion of 60 years passed away suddenly in January, 2007.